Lunar deity: Moon in religion and mythology

-Male lunar gods are also common, such as Sin of the Mesopotamians, Khonsu of the Egyptians (or the earlier Egyptian lunar deity Iah), Mani of the Germanic tribes, Tsukuyomi of the Japanese, Igaluk/Alignak of the Inuit, and the Hindu god Chandra.
-The original Proto-Indo-European lunar deity, *Meh₁not appears to have been male, with many possible derivatives including the Homeric figure of Menelaus.
+Male lunar gods are also common, such as Sin of the Mesopotamians, Turks and of the Egyptians (or the earlier Egyptian lunar deity Iah), Mani of the Germanic tribes, Tsukuyomi of the Japanese, Igaluk/Alignak of the Inuit, and the Hindu god Chandra.
+The original Proto-Indo-European lunar deity, *Meh₁not, appears to have been male, with many possible derivatives including the Homeric figure of Menelaus.
 Cultures with male moon gods often feature sun goddesses.
 An exception are Hinduism and Philippine animism featuring both male and female aspects of the solar divine.
-Pre-colonial Philippine societies practiced animism, in which nature was imbued with spirits and deities with both male and female moon gods prevalence of many male moon gods in Philippine mythology, unlike in many other cultures where the moon is typically personified as female.
-As the Philippines absorbed influences from Hindu-Buddhist, indigenous beliefs sometimes merged or adapted.The Philippines has multiple moon deities because of its diverse ethnolinguistic groups and rich pre-colonial unified belief systems.

 The ancient Egyptians had several moon gods including Khonsu and Thoth, although Thoth is a considerably more complex deity.
 Set represented the moon in the ancient Egyptian calendar.
 In Bakongo religion, the earth and moon goddess Nzambici is the female counterpart of the sun god Nzambi Mpungu.
 Metztli, Coyolxauhqui and Tēcciztēcatl are all lunar deities in the Aztec religion.